Skip to main content

 Data minimization

-• No raw user identifiers (your UserHID must be hashed)
+• No raw user identifiers (UserHID must be hashed)

 Responsible disclosure